gangaramadiwasi2000/-Calculator/README.md

 Scalability:

 This calculator can be easily extended to include advanced mathematical operations like square root, exponentiation, trigonometric functions, and more.
+Integration with APIs or databases is possible to store user history or provide more complex functionality.
 Benefits of the Project:
 Educational Value: